xXLauch96Xxataolde/eprAufgabe3/README.md

 # eprAufgabe3

 What my great code misses:
-- style and more animations
 - roll_cheating_dice
-- complete game loop, to only exit with exit method
+ok complete game loop, to only exit with exit method
 - whats with the 3 seconds thing
 - what about test cases
 - overhauled menue